kiboschool/course-data-structures-and-algorithms/src/lessons/week-01/memory-model.md

 On the other hand, lists, dictionaries, and user-defined object types are mutable -- their contents can be modified.

 So what happens when you need to, for example, change the value of a variable that holds an integer?
-Watch the video below to see the memory diagram of incrementing an integer variable in Python.
+Watch the video below to see how memory diagrams reflect how mutable and immutable objects behave.

 > VIDEO.
 Show two different variables referencing the same integer.
-Show what happens when one of them is incremented.
+> Do this in live class: Show what happens when one of them is incremented.
 Introduce `id()`.

 ## Tracing code using diagrams